alanlujan91/SequentialEGM/content/paper/5_conditions.md

     \frac{\partial \UFunc( \aRat)}{\partial \aRat^i}  +   \frac{\partial \WFunc(\yRat, \sRat)}{\partial \yRat^i} \frac{\partial \TFunc^i(\xRat, \aRat)}{\partial \aRat^i} = 0
 \end{equation}

-In [Section %s](#multdim), we see that a problem with a differentiable and invertible transition can also be used to embed an additional Endogenous Grid Method step.
-Because the transition applies independently to a state variable that is not related to the other control variable, consumption, it can be handled separately from the consumption subproblem.
-In this particular problem, however, it turns out to make no difference how we order the two subproblems.
-This is because the control variables, consumption and pension deposit, each affect a separate resource account, namely market resources and pension balance.
-Because of this, the two subproblems are independent of each other and can be solved in any order.
+The pension deposit problem in [Section %s](#multdim) illustrates another case where differentiable and invertible transitions enable an additional EGM step.
+The transition applies independently to a state variable unrelated to consumption, allowing it to be handled separately from the consumption subproblem.
+Interestingly, the ordering of these two subproblems proves immaterial because consumption and pension deposit each affect separate resource accounts: market resources and pension balance, respectively.
+Their independence means either ordering yields the same computational structure.

-A good rule of thumb is that when splitting up a problem into subproblems, we should try to reduce the information set that is passed onto the next subproblem.
-In [Section %s](#method), choosing leisure-labor and realizing total market resources before consumption allows us to shed the wage rate offer state variable before the consumption problem, and we know that for the portfolio choice we only need to know liquid assets after expenditures (consumption).
-Thus, the order makes intuitive sense; agent first chooses leisure-labor, realizing total market resources, then chooses consumption and savings, and finally chooses their risky portfolio choice.
-In [Section %s](#multdim), there are two expenditures that are independent of each other, consumption and deposit, and making one decision or the other first does not reduce the information set for the agent, thus the order of these subproblems does not matter.
+The guiding principle for subproblem sequencing is to minimize the information set passed forward at each stage.
+The labor-portfolio example demonstrates this principle: choosing leisure-labor first and realizing total market resources allows us to shed the wage rate state variable before the consumption problem, reducing dimensionality.
+The portfolio choice then requires only liquid assets after consumption expenditures, further simplifying the final stage.
+The natural flow (leisure-labor, then consumption-savings, then portfolio allocation) reflects the problem's inherent information structure.
+When subproblems are genuinely independent, as with consumption and deposit in the pension problem, sequencing becomes a matter of convenience rather than necessity.

 ## The Endogenous Grid Method for Subproblems

 Once we have strategically split the problem into subproblems, we can use the Endogenous Grid Method in each applicable subproblem while iterating backwards from the terminal period.
 As demonstrated in [Section %s](#method) and [Section %s](#multdim), the EGM step can be applied when there is a separable, differentiable and invertible utility function in the subproblem or when there is a differentiable and invertible transition in the subproblem.
 We will discuss each of these cases in turn.

-A generic subproblem with a differentiable and invertible utility function can be characterized as follows:
+Consider a generic subproblem with a differentiable and invertible utility function:

 \begin{equation}
     \begin{split}